csiro-easi/easi-training-pc/easi-pc-py36/readme.md

 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```

-If you need to build the docker image locally because something changed in the image build process then use `docker build`.
+If you need to build the docker image locally (from `DockerFile`) because something changed in the image build process then use `docker build`.
 If there are errors then you will need to fix them.
 When it completes you will have your custom image, from which to create containers.
 Edit `docker-compose.yaml` to use the new image.
 ```
 $ export DOCKER_BUILDKIT=1  # Smarter caching and output, for docker>=18.06
 $ docker build -t NAME:TAG .